Sleeped32/BrookesSem2/Foundations of Business/Sample.md

 	- The shop wouldn't be exporting bikes to all over the world
 	- Importing bikes could become more expensive
 -  Technological
-	- Electric bikes are more ex
+	- Electric bikes are still unaffordable for most

 ##### Porter's Five Forces Analysis